pkirlin/cs142-f21-inclass/src/lab1/LeroyAndTheCookies.md

-# Leroy and the Cookies
+# Leroy and the Cookies Lab

 Team members (edit these):
 1. Team member 1